Shadow Master

-Shadow Master is a video game developed by HammerHead and published by Psygnosis for the PlayStation and Microsoft Windows.
+Shadow Master is a 1997 first-person shooter video game developed by HammerHead and published by Psygnosis for the PlayStation and Microsoft Windows.
+It met with predominantly negative reviews, which praised its visuals but criticized it for clunky controls and poorly designed, frustrating gameplay.

 Story

 Gameplay

 Shadow Master is a first-person shooter, set in a science fiction universe.
 The player takes control of a futuristic and heavily armed ATV to traverse each level, combat aliens, and complete level objectives.
 Before each mission, the player is briefed by 'strategic command' on their mission objectives.
 The player is then brought into the level, which they can explore.
 The vehicle the player uses is controlled with either the D-Pad and shoulder buttons, or the two analog sticks in the PlayStation version.
 In the PC version, the mouse and keyboard or joystick can be used for movement.
 The player's vehicle has a certain amount of health and shields.
 If these drop below zero, a game over results.
 A radar is displayed to show the relative positions of enemies to the player character.
 The vehicle is also armed with many weapons, such as lasers, cannons, machine guns, missiles, grenade launchers and rail guns.
 Some have unlimited ammunition but are limited by an overheat meter which prevents constant use of the weapon, while others have a limited supply of ammunition but are much more effective and not limited by overheating.

 The game contains sixteen levels spread across seven different worlds to explore.
 The levels are completed when all objectives in the current mission have been completed.
 Each level comes with its own complement of enemies, with many of them resembling creatures from Earth such as apes or wasps, but are mechanoid instead of living organisms.
 There are also many alien creatures to contend with as well, with some henchmen being made in the image of the Shadow Master himself.
 The creatures drop items the player can use when they are destroyed, such as health crystals, ammunition, weapons, power-ups and upgrades.
 These dropped items stay active for a short period and disappear if not picked up.

 The PC version of Shadow Master also includes multiplayer support, using both IPX and serial connection.